kahlan/kahlan/docs/README.md

 It's a simple string class in PHP which give you a better understanding on how to structure a project to be easily testable with Kahlan.

-Below the detailed tree structure of this project:
+Here is the tree structure of this project:

 ```
 ├── bin
 ├── .gitignore
-├── .scrutinizer.yml           # Optionnal, it's for using https://scrutinizer-ci.com
+├── .scrutinizer.yml           # Optional, it's for using https://scrutinizer-ci.com
-├── .travis.yml                # Optionnal, it's for using https://travis-ci.org
+├── .travis.yml                # Optional, it's for using https://travis-ci.org
-├── composer.json              # Need at least the Khalan dependency
+├── composer.json              # Need at least the Kahlan dependency
 ├── LICENSE.txt
 ├── README.md
 ├── spec                       # The directory which contain specs